 Although this card is an honourable mention here, it’s still a great card for building your credit.
 This credit card had to be included with no annual fee, no credit check required, and cashback deals.
 When you get this card, you’ll pay 7.99% interest for the first six months and 19.99% after that for purchases.
 For cash advances, you’ll pay a 22.99% interest rate.
 At gas stations, grocery stores, drug stores, and recurring bill payments, you can get 1% cashback.
 In addition, there are other purchases where you can get 0.5% cashback.
 This card also offers deals for car rentals and no extra fees for getting users an additional card.

 Best All-Around Unsecured Credit Card

 Low Rate Guaranteed Mastercard by CapitalOne

 Unfortunately, there is no guaranteed unsecured credit card Canada offers, but this is the next best.
 If you meet CapitalOne’s criteria, you’re guaranteed approval for this card.
 The card comes with a $79 annual fee but has a $7000 max credit limit and only a 14.9% interest rate for purchases and balance transfers.
 When it comes to cash advances, you’ll be paying a 19.8% interest rate.
-This is a great choice for an unsecured credit card if you’re looking to build your credit score.
+This is an excellent choice for an unsecured credit card if you’re looking to build your credit score.
 This card has a relatively low-interest rate compared to many credit cards for individuals with bad credit.
-As it’s a CapitalOne Mastercard, you get great protection against theft, purchase assurance, price protection services.
-You even get travel assistance, common accident travel insurance, and basic car rental accident coverage.
+As it’s a CapitalOne Mastercard, you get excellent protection against theft, purchase assurance, price protection services.
+You even get travel assistance, standard accident travel insurance, and basic car rental accident coverage.